Architecture Overview¶

 Storage Layer¶

-- Storage trait in
+- Storage interfaces in

-router-hosts-storageabstracts database operations - Available backends:
+internal/storageabstract database operations - Available backend:

-router-hosts-duckdbbinary) - Default path:
+modernc.org/sqlite - Default path:

 ~/.local/share/router-hosts/hosts.db(XDG-compliant) - Use in-memory mode for tests: